-For now, I’m working in a legal services company in Paris, France.
+For now, I’m working for a legal services company in Paris, France.

 But passing the U.S. Bar Exam allows me to cast a wider net in terms of career options and also complete the equivalency for the French Bar, should I decide to remain in Paris for some time.

 I am thankful for the doors that are open to me as a result of passing the New York Bar Exam, and I am grateful that BARBRI had a hand in my success.
-I chose to go with the BARBRI Extended U.S. Bar Prep course for my bar studies because I heard over and over again about the program and its classroom lecture and home study options.
+I chose to go with the BARBRI Extended U.S. Bar Prep course for my bar studies because I heard over and over again about the course and its classroom lecture and online options.

-What became invaluable to me as I undertook my home studies was the unique one-on-one support I received from a tutor, who I deemed my “personal coach”.
+What became invaluable to me as I undertook my home studies was the unique one-on-one support I received from my BARBRI mentor, who I deemed my “personal coach”.
 This person actually knew where I was in the study process at all times and was able to offer tailored help based on what I was studying.

 I ended up reaching out to my mentor once every couple of weeks and she really guided me through how to structure my essays and responses for the Multistate Performance Test.
 She was also there to help me gain confidence in answering Multistate Bar Examination practice questions.
 Thank goodness for my coach (or savior) when studying grew tiresome and oh so time-consuming.